Talat Phlu BTS station

-Talat Phlu station (สถานีตลาดพลู, [sā.tʰǎː.nīː tā.làːt pʰlūː]) is a BTS skytrain station, on the Silom Line in Thon Buri District, Bangkok, Thailand.
-The station is on Ratchaphruek Road surrounded by residences, small shops and office towers.
-It is an interchange station with BRT station Ratchaphruek.
+Talat Phlu station (สถานีตลาดพลู, [sā.tʰǎː.nīː tā.làːt pʰlūː]) is a BTS skytrain station on the Silom Line in Thon Buri District, Bangkok, Thailand.
+The station is located above the Ratchadaphisek-Ratchaphruek intersection, surrounded by residences, small shops, and office towers.
+It is an interchange station with Ratchaphruek BRT station.
+Although the station has the same name as that of State Railway of Thailand's Talat Phlu railway station, it is located 1.2 km away from the BTS station.

-Before construction, it was named Ratchaphruek station, but was changed to Talat Phlu station to avoid confusion with the BRT terminus station.
+Before construction, it was named "Ratchada-Ratchaphruek" station, but was changed to Talat Phlu station to avoid confusion with the BRT terminus station.
 The station opened on 14 February 2013 and the walkway to BRT was opened on 5 December 2013.
+It was the western terminus of the Silom Line between 14 February 2013 and 5 December 2013 until the opening of the Talat Phlu-Bang Wa section.

 Although it was named "Talat Phlu" because it is located in the area of Talat Phlu.
 Indeed, it is located in the area of Dao Khanong near the boundary of Dao Khanong and Bukkhalo Sub-districts, Thon Buri District, diagonally from The Mall Tha Phra.